 Newborn Hearing Screening

-UMC has earned a “distinguished” certification by the Texas Department of State Health Services for ensuring newborns receive hearing screens at birth.
+UMC earned a “distinguished” certification by the Texas Department of State Health Services for ensuring newborns receive hearing screens at birth.

 The Texas Early Hearing Detection and Intervention routinely reviews hospitals to check on infant hearing tests, which greatly improve outcomes for newborns with hearing loss.
 The review applauded the teamwork between UMC’s audiology, Family Birth Center and Neonatal Intensive Care staffs to ensure each baby is properly screened.